Jekwu

 Mindlessness

-They
+They discover

-discover you’re a thief the day you
+you’re a thief the day you bury

-mother.
-You steal the coffin from
+steal the coffin from that

-carpenter, whose head resembles nothing
+head resembles nothing but

-a long
+a long ridge full

-ridge full of white weeds.
+of white weeds.

-Sympathizers discover and recover
+discover and recover their

-long-forgotten properties you stole
+properties you stole earlier: cups,

-earlier: cups, spoons,
+spoons,

-kettles,
+kettles, brooms,

-brooms, calabashes, shirts you are ashamed to wear,
+calabashes, shirts you are ashamed to wear,

 towels.

-steal a bible, and place it inside the stolen coffin for
+and place it inside the stolen coffin for

 your

-to read inside the grave.
+inside the grave.
 You go to confess to

 that

-clergyman who doesn’t believe in God,
+clergyman who

-yet he celebrates Mass,
+doesn’t believe in God, yet he celebrates

-shouting, “Jesus, Jesus, Jesus.”
-He
+shouting, “Jesus,

-tells you that Jesus created
+Jesus, Jesus.”
+He tells you that Jesus created

 God,

-and you
+and you believe

-believe him, believe his avowed
+him, believe his avowed

 forgiveness.

-Now your
+Now your mother

-mother enjoys the grave, but you’re restless over the
+enjoys the grave, but you’re restless over the

 gold

-night-is-dangerous.
 Night

-mother’s embalmed corpse
+corpse

-not be left to rot away; you cut and auction parts of her
+to rot away; you cut and auction parts of her

 body.

-Your
+Your next daughter

-says she
+says she wants to

-dream last night.
+night.

-next son is a hawk, a fall-and-pick-and-run-and-hide:
+Your next son is a

-part of the punishment.
+hawk, a fall-and-pick-and-run-and-hide: part of the

-Expect
+Expect more because

-disability in heaven.
+heaven.

 New